- May 15, 2018

 Written by Eric Linxwiler, May, 14 2018

-My previous installment in this series, Blockchain and the Retail Supply Chain Management Software Opportunity, examined the numerous benefits Blockchain technology offers the Retail Supply Chain from a high-level perspective.
+My previous installment in this series, Blockchain and the Retail Supply Chain Management Software Opportunity, examined the numerous benefits Blockchain technology offers the Supply Chain Management Software from a high-level perspective.
 The article highlighted collaboration, scalability, quality, compliance, and traceability across all tiers of the supply chain as potential positive impacts that Blockchain technology could have if properly utilized in the retail space.
-In this post, I will take a more in-depth look at traceability as one of the major opportunities presented by Blockchain, as well as what it means for the retail sourcing and end-to-end product lifecycle process in the supply chain.
+In this post, I will take a more in-depth look at traceability as one of the major opportunities presented by Blockchain, as well as what it means for the retail sourcing and PLM Software in the supply chain.

 The recent RIS News article titled, “Unbreakable Trust: 5 Retailers Exploring Blockchain” explains why Blockchain vastly improves traceability in the retail space.
 The article states, “Blockchain is essentially an immutable, shared digital ledger for recording the history of transactions.
 In this permanent record of transactions each “block” is linked to the one before it, and secured with cryptography, making it resistant to tampering”.
 RIS News calls this secured ledger “The Unbreakable Trust”, and it paints a picture of a better future for retailers and consumers alike.
 In today’s Retail marketplace traceability is hard to come by.
 The continuity of information fades with each step of the retail process, and soon the chain of custody, and the buyer’s trust, are placed behind a convoluted maze of touchpoints and misinformation.